Applications are closed for 2022.

 • Research and mentoring experience

-• A list of any courses, trainings, or workshops that you have taken related to teaching
+• Any courses, trainings, or workshops that you have taken related to teaching

-• A personal statement (1-2 pages) that addresses these topics:
+A personal statement (1-2 pages) Please address these topics:

 • Your career goals

-• Why you are interested in participating in this program
+• Why you are interested in this program

-• Your ideas on what is important in undergraduate teaching and learning
+• What you consider important in undergraduate teaching and learning

-• Please provide a statement describing your existing obligations (research, teaching, etc.) and known conflicts from January 2023-January 2024.
-Include any time periods that you would be unavailable for program responsibilities and recurring weekly commitments when you are unavailable for meetings or teaching.
+• A list of your existing obligations (research, teaching, etc.) and known conflicts from January 2024–January 2025.
+Include any time periods that you would be unavailable for program responsibilities as well as any recurring weekly commitments.

 • Note: Applications will still be considered from individuals who are not available at these times.
 However, applications may be prioritized based on availability depending on the number of applications.